pactflow/docs.pactflow.io/website/docs/docs/examples/bi-directional/consumer/recordreplay/readme.md

 <!-- Consumer Overview -->

-This is an example of a NodeJS/React "Product" API consumer that uses Nock, Pact, [Pactflow](https://pactflow.io) and GitHub Actions to generate and publish Pact consumer contracts.
+This is an example of a NodeJS/React "Product" API consumer that uses Nock, Pact, [PactFlow](https://pactflow.io) and GitHub Actions to generate and publish Pact consumer contracts.

-It performs pre-deployment cross-compatibility checks to ensure that it is compatible with specified providers using the Bi-Directional contract capability of Pactflow.
+It performs pre-deployment cross-compatibility checks to ensure that it is compatible with specified providers using the Bi-Directional contract capability of PactFlow.

 <!-- General -->

-See the full [Pactflow Bi-Directional Workshop](https://docs.pactflow.io/docs/workshops/bi-directional-contract-testing) for which this can be substituted in as the "consumer".
+See the full [PactFlow Bi-Directional Workshop](https://docs.pactflow.io/docs/workshops/bi-directional-contract-testing) for which this can be substituted in as the "consumer".

 ## Overview of Part of Bi-Directional Contract Testing Flow